ChristopheDucamp/hugoDocs-fr/content/hebergement-et-deploiement/deployment-with-wercker.md

 [The source code for the site used in this guide is available on GitHub][guidesource], as is the [Wercker Hugo Build step][guidestep].

-If you want to see an example of how you can deploy to S3 instead of GitHub pages, check [Wercker's documentation][werckerdocs] for guidance on setup.
+If you want to see an exemple of how you can deploy to S3 instead of GitHub pages, check [Wercker's documentation][werckerdocs] for guidance on setup.

 [1]: /images/hosting-and-deployment/deployment-with-wercker/creating-a-basic-hugo-site.png
 [2]: /images/hosting-and-deployment/deployment-with-wercker/adding-the-project-to-github.png